 One survey question asks respondents to rank eight different areas of research and teaching performance based on their perceptions of the degree to which tenure and/or promotion decisions are influenced by performance in these areas.
-Figure 10 summarizes responses to this question by presenting the mean ranking assigned by respondents to each performance area.
-The figure presents three sets of summaries, corresponding to rankings of performance areas for three different types of career advancement: tenure receipt, promotion to assistant professor, and promotion to associate professor.52 The quantity of T5 publications receives the highest mean rank across all forms of career advancement.
-Wilcoxon signed-rank tests performed between pairs of ranking distributions for the eight performance areas indicates that the distribution of rankings of the importance of the quantity of T5 publications is significantly different than the ranking distributions for all of the remaining seven performance areas at the 10% level.53 In addition to confirming our previous findings of the larger influence of T5 publications relative to publications in non-T5 journals, these survey results reveal that the T5 is also more influential than unobserved measures of performance such as
+Figure 11 summarizes responses to this question by presenting the mean ranking assigned by respondents to each performance area.
+The figure presents three sets of summaries, corresponding to rankings of performance areas for three different types of career advancement: receipt of tenure, promotion to assistant professor, and promotion to associate professor.52 The quantity of T5 publications receives the highest mean rank across all forms of career advancement.
+Wilcoxon signed-rank tests performed between pairs of ranking distributions for the eight performance areas indicates that the distribution of rankings of the importance of the quantity of T5 publications is significantly different than the ranking distributions for all of the remaining seven performance areas at the 10% level.53 In addition to confirming our previous findings of the substantial influence of T5 publications relative to publications in non-T5 journals, these survey results